 - Never run from a dog and never scream around a dog.

-- If you believe a dog is about to attack you, try and place something in between yourself and the dog.
+- If you believe a dog is about to attack you, try to place something in between yourself and the dog.

 - Children should never approach or play with dogs unless supervised by an adult.